openfun/2023-openedx-con-warren/sections/origin-warren.md

 # Warren is born with xAPI

-How to make dataviz with an LRS?
+How to make data visualization with an LRS?

 ## Architecture

-📦 Backend as PyPI package: API for learning indicators computing <br>
-📊 Frontend as a React component library based on Apache E-Charts
+💾 LRS as the primary data source <br />
+📦 FastAPI backend serving indicators <br />
+🧮 Apache Airflow for complex indicators calculation <br />
+📊 React frontend components for charts

-## Distribution
+## Extensibility

-🛠 SDK for learning analytics visualization <br>
-🔌 Plugin architecture
+- plugin architecture (backend)
+- npm packages (frontend)

 ::right::